 (3) In this Chapter, in relation to debentures treated as shares by virtue of subsection (1)—

 (a) references to the holder of shares or a shareholder are to be read accordingly;

-(b) references to shares being allotted are to be read as references to debentures being issued.
+(b) references to shares being allotted are to be read as references

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.